Messia Garabedian

 Messia Garabedian (Armenian: Մեսիա Կարապետյան), is an Armenian singer and musician based in Amsterdam.

 Early years and career

 Messia Garabedian was born in Baghdad, Iraq on August 31, 1993.
 He is originally from Armenia.
-His home country is the reason behind his beautiful songwriting as Messia is widely famous for his traditional Armenian wedding songs.
-He has released two music albums so far and has performed in Armenia, Belgium, Brazil, Canada, France, Germany, Greece, Jordan, Luxemburg, and the Netherlands.
-Music critics have stated that “he is something different” as he has managed to achieve what seems to be rather impossible, and that is combining a purely traditional genre with more subtle modern elements, which is exactly what makes Messia a very current artist.
-He is also one of the most famous pianists of the Armenian community in the Netherlands.
+Messia is known for his traditional Armenian wedding songs.
+He has released two albums and has performed in Armenia, Belgium, Brazil, Canada, France, Germany, Greece, Jordan, Luxemburg, and the Netherlands.
+Music critics have stated that “he is something different."
+He is also a pianist in the Armenian community in the Netherlands.

 Personal life

-He recently married his wife, Hasmik Gabrieljan, a Russian Armenian lady.
-His uncle, Christopher Garabedian, is also a great musician, known for his blend of western and oriental melodies, as well as traditional Iraqi songs.
+He married Russian-American woman Hasmik Gabrieljan.
+His uncle, Christopher Garabedian, is also a musician.